kitkogan/kizzi-app/README.md

 # Kizzi App
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This version uses React, Redux, Sagas, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 ## Create database and table